- 2 cups Saskatoon berries

 - 1 tablespoon water

 - Wash berries in a colander, under cold running water and let drain.

-- Add the washed Saskatoon berries and the sugar to a medium-size saucepan (I use a Dutch oven) over low-medium heat and stir.
+- Add the Saskatoon berries and the sugar to a medium-size saucepan (I use a Dutch oven) over low-medium heat and stir.

 - As berries start to soften, add the water and mash them slightly with a potato masher.